carlhauck/symbol-fstring/README.md

 ### `Symbol.name`

-By default this gem backport the Ruby 3.0 `Symbol#name` method.
+By default this gem backports the Ruby 3.0 `Symbol#name` method.

 ### `FString.patch_symbol!`